 Another method for lowering your capital gains tax is to shelter as much of your income as possible in tax-deferred retirement accounts, such as 401(k)s, Roth IRAs and Traditional IRAs.
 The benefit to these retirement accounts is that you can buy, sell and exchange securities within the account itself without being charged any capital gains tax.
 These accounts shelter your investments from capital gains tax as long as any money earned from the sale is reinvested in another security.

-If you have questions regarding capital gains tax, or any other retirement planning issues, please contact Sexton, Bailey Attorneys, PA online, or by calling us at (479) 443-0062.
+If you have questions regarding capital gains tax, or any other retirement planning issues, please contact Wilcox Attorneys, PA online, or by calling us at (479) 443-0062.